syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 #### Customizing secondary content via template

-The secondary content of the tile can be customized by using the [SecondaryContentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~SecondaryContentTemplate.html) property too.
+The secondary content of the tile can be customized by using the [SecondaryContentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~SecondaryContentTemplate.html) property like below.

 {% tabs %}
 {% highlight XAML %}